 Article continues after the video below

 Character classes have yet to be finalized, but those I play at Boss Key fall into a range of categories that are unusual for a game of this type.
 There is a sword-wielding, grapple hook-swinging individual who is low on health but high on speed, capable of traversing the map by swinging through the air, so long as you've the input dexterity to achieve it.
 Then there's the assault rifle carrying, grenade-throwing hipster with a jetpack, briefly propelling him forwards in an inhuman sprint.
 Other characters have rocket launchers, and the ability to slam into the ground from great heights.

 A realistic shooter, then, this is not, an impression reinforced when you see certain areas of the maps affected by gravity distortions, which will suspend your character in mid-air.
 Quickly reacting to these fields is essential when it comes to keeping your head in the heat of a match.

-LawBreakers promises to feature many game modes, but I've sample only one, dubbed "Battery".
-The concept, as per Bleszinski's theory of consumption and regurgitation, is something of a mix between the capture the flag modes seen in any number of shooters since the dawn of time, and Call of Duty's ever-present "Domination".
+LawBreakers promises to feature many game modes, but I've sampled only one, dubbed "Battery."
+The concept, as per Bleszinski's theory of consumption and regurgitation, is something of a mix between the capture the flag modes seen in any number of shooters since the dawn of time, and Call of Duty's ever-present "Domination."

-A battery is positioned in the centre of a map, with each side having to grab it, take it to their base and protect it until a meter reaches 100 per cent.
+A battery is positioned in the center of a map, with each side having to grab it, take it to their base, and protect it until a meter reaches 100 percent.
 Once the meter is filled, a 20-second cool-down timer is triggered, upon which time a point is earned.
 The first team to score two points is declared the winner.

 "There's a big final 'push' [at the end of matches]," Bleszinski explains, grinning.
 "But I hate to use that term, because it's so associated with the MOBA genre.
 I feel we have something in common with MOBAs in terms of the character classes, but we don't have the towers and the minions, and that sort of thing."